MaggieZ111119/TFS_Toronto_Fire_Incident/README.md

 ## Overview

-This repo will study different severity catalogues of Toronto fire incidence by finance and casualty loss, and support efficient resource allocation of fire response to Toronto Fire Service(TFS).
+This Repo contain study investigates fire severity levels in Toronto to improve resource allocation for Toronto Fire Services (TFS).
+The analysis identifies that higher-severity incidents are strongly correlated with incidents originating from mechanical, HVAC, and electrical areas, while cooking and lighting areas tend to lead to lower severity fires.
+The study also finds that fire incidents involving certain ignition sources, such as electrical units or lightning equipment, are more likely to be severe.
+Additionally, severe fires are associated with greater financial losses and higher casualty rates, affecting both civilians and firefighters.
+These insights can guide TFS to enhance response times, prioritize resources, and optimize fire response operations, ultimately improving community safety in Toronto.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from Open Data Toronto: Fire Incidents: https://open.toronto.ca/dataset/fire-incidents/
+-   `data/01-raw_data` contains the raw data as obtained from Open Data Toronto: Fire Incidents: https://open.toronto.ca/dataset/fire-incidents/
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed,and also a dataset created for analysis in EDA Process.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches of the data planning.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.
+Also included scripts used for model puddling, result stud.

 ## Statement on LLM usage

-Aspects of the paper are written with the help of ChatGPT and the full chat history is available in `other/llms/usage.txt`.
+Aspects of the paper are written with the help of ChatGPT4.0 and the full chat history is available in `other/llms/usage.txt`.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist